About the Movement

 We Are Connected Project

 Beyond immediate human relationships, there are much deeper levels of connections.
-You may have also realized that most of the world’s greatest evils are born due to an inner feeling of separateness from others.
+You may have also realized that most of the world’s greatest evils are born due to an inner feeling of separation from others.
 Just think of the case of races, religions, or nations for instance.
 Or even your neighbors.
 But what is the truth?
 More »

 Green Energy Project